glynawe/Vanilla/kete.md

 - Arrays and structure records are scalar types, they may be returned from procedures.
 - The value and type versions of the CASE statement are distinct.
 - Variables can be declared locally within statement blocks.
+- There is an unsigned integer type for working with machine words.
+- Bit operators are used instead of SETs.
 - The control structures are less strict.
     - Loops can be exited earily.
     - There can be more than one return statement.